frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 -v|--version
 ```

-Adds the specific version of the package to the packages.props file.
+Adds the specific version of the package to the Directory.Packages.props file.
-The command will fail if there is a conflict between this version and a version of the same package specified in the packages.props file.
+The command will fail if there is a conflict between this version and a version of the same package specified in the Directory.Packages.props file.

 ```
 --force-version-update
 ```

-Adds the specific version of the package to the packages.props file.
-The command will override any existent package version in the packages.props file.
+Adds the specific version of the package to the Directory.Packages.props file.
+The command will override any existent package version in the Directory.Packages.props file.
 The project file will be updated to:

 ``` xml
   <ItemGroup>